Loved ones prepare to say goodbye to fallen Worcester firefighter

 WORCESTER, MASS.
 (WHDH) - Loved ones will gather to say their goodbyes to fallen Worcester firefighter Christopher Roy during his wake on Friday.

-His wake will be at St. John’s Catholic Church on Friday from 4-8 p.m., with funeral services set for Saturday at 10 a.m., also at St. John’s.
+His wake will be at St. John’s Catholic Church on Friday from 4 to 8 p.m., with funeral services set for Saturday at 10 a.m., also at St. John’s.

 Roy will be buried at Notre Dame Cemetery in Worcester.

-Community members have gathered outside the firehouse to honor Roy with a memorial.
+Community members have gathered outside the firehouse throughout the week to pay respects to Roy with a memorial.

 Sam Thacs brought his young son to the department to honor the ultimate sacrifice that Roy made.